 Walleyes spawn in shallow water, water so shallow sometimes their dorsal fin will be above the surface of the water.
-I think back many years ago when I was fishing the Wisconsin Walleye Opener.
+I think back to many years ago when I was fishing the Wisconsin Walleye Opener.
 We were on a very clear body of water.
-Season opened at midnight, and I was in my boat at the dock about an hour before season opened.
+The season opened at midnight, and I was in my boat at the dock about an hour before the season opened.
 I was rigging rods so I would be ready to fish at midnight.
 I kept hearing splashing just a few yards down the shoreline.
 I got my spotlight out and shined it to where I heard the splashing.
 Just a few feet from shore in water less than 2 feet deep were several walleyes, and just a little farther down there were more.
 When midnight arrived, I tried pretty much everything that I had in my tackle box, but the walleyes were more interested in spawning than eating.
 However, later that day we found a bunch of walleyes that had spawned a few days earlier that were willing to eat a bait.

 Walleyes will be shallow when they’re spawning, but they’ll also be shallow when shiners or other baitfish are spawning.
 Shorelines with small rocks, areas with vegetation starting to come up, points related to shorelines, these areas will all hold shallow walleyes early in the summer, and there are lots of ways to catch’em when they’re in these locations.

 Crankbaits, slip-bobber rigs, live bait rigs, they’ll all catch shallow walleyes.
 But the folks who catch walleyes most regularly are probably throwing a jig tipped with either a minnow or plastic.